lutzseverino/discord-books/README.md

 ### Creating the book

-By calling the super constructor, you can set the books' name.
-You may also specify if you want the book to be available for everyone and not only the owner.
+By calling the super constructor, you can set the name of the book.
 ```java
 public class Example extends Book {
     public Example() {